'Suspicious' car fire outside Lawrence home prompts investigation

 LAWRENCE, Ind.
-(WISH) — A was car incinerated and a family put at risk after a vehicle caught fire in a Lawrence driveway.
+(WISH) — A car was incinerated and a family put at risk after a vehicle caught fire in a Lawrence driveway.
 But the suspicious fire doesn’t have a definitive cause, yet.

 Lindsey Gruca-Verde was woken up around 3 a.m.
 Tuesday by an unusual glow outside of her home in The Greens at Winding Ridge neighborhood.
 Being the middle of the night, she got up to investigate.